hubert-wojtowicz/WebPushApiDemo/README.md

 # WebPushApiDemo

-This demo is walkthrough of [article](https://blog.elmah.io/how-to-send-push-notifications-to-a-browser-in-asp-net-core/) and reimplementign to WebApi situation.
+This demo is walkthrough of [article](https://blog.elmah.io/how-to-send-push-notifications-to-a-browser-in-asp-net-core/) and reimplementing to .NET Core WebApi situation.

 Frontend allow:
 - register subscribtion in mongo db through api